tushar-gupta-1995/general-notes/Linear Algrbra/Vector-Transformations.md

 # basis vectors and vector space
 A set of linearly independent vectors, determine how an object moves in the vector space. vector space is the space covered by the bounds of linear combination of the vectors.
+## BASIS VECTORS
+Basis vectors are the axis across which an object moves.

 # Vector Representation
 a vector is represented by a column of values.each component of vector represents a movement in a unique direction.